common-voice/cv-datasheets/cv-corpus/sps/23.0-2025-09-05/final/en/gl.md

 <!-- If you received any funding, you can include the acknowledgement here -->
 This dataset was compiled by the Instituto da Lingua Galega (Galician Language Institute) as part of the Nós Project.
 The work was funded by the Ministerio para la Transformación Digital y de la Función Pública, with support from the European Union through NextGenerationEU, under the ILENIA Project (reference 2022/TL22/00215336).

-Additional funding was provided by the Xunta de Galicia through the programme Axudas de consolidación e estruturación de unidades de investigación competitivas to the research group Filoloxía e Lingüística Galega (ED431C 2025/13), as well as by the Ministerio de Cultura and the Xunta de Galicia (Consellería de Educación, Ciencia, Universidades e Formación Profesional).
+Additional funding was provided by the Xunta de Galicia through the programme Axudas de consolidación e estruturación de unidades de investigación competitivas to the research group Filoloxía e Lingüística Galega (ED431C 2025/13), as well as by the Ministerio de Cultura.
 ## Licence
 This dataset is released under the [Creative Commons Zero (CC-0)](https://creativecommons.org/public-domain/cc0/) licence.
 By downloading this data you agree to not determine the identity of speakers in the dataset.